spoons-and-mirrors/subtask2/README.md

 ### TL:DR - More agency, control and capabilities for commands

 This plugin affects how opencode handles slash commands with additional frontmatter parameters and enables parallel command execution as well as chaining.
-Simple to use and designed to allow better orchestration, steerability and longevity of the agentic loop.
+It's simple to use and designed to allow better orchestration, steerability and longevity of the agentic loop.
 Compose as simple or complex a workflow as you want.
 If you already know how opencode commands work, you'll be right at home.

 ### Key features

-- `return` instruct the main session on **command** or **subtask(s)** results - _can be chained, supports `/command` syntax_
+- `return` instruct the main session on **command/subtask(s)** results - \_can be chained, supports /commands
 - `parallel` run subtasks concurrently - _only parent's `return` applies when all are done_
-  - `command` extra command to run along the main one - _forced into a subtask_
+  - `command` extra command to run alongside the main one - _forced into a subtask_
   - `arguments` pass arguments with command frontmatter or `||` message pipe

 #### ⚠️ Pending PR